Confluent (CFLT)

 14. Is Now The Time To Buy Confluent?

-We think Confluent is a good business.
+There are definitely a lot of things to like about Confluent.
 To kick things off, its revenue growth was exceptional over the last five years.
 And while its operating margins reveal poor profitability compared to other software companies, its gross margin suggests it can generate sustainable profits.
+On top of that, its products are easy to integrate into existing workflows.

-Confluent’s price-to-sales ratio based on the next 12 months is 6.3x.
-Looking at the software space right now, Confluent trades at a compelling valuation.
-If you trust the business and its direction, this is an ideal time to buy.
+Confluent’s price-to-sales ratio based on the next 12 months is 7.8x.
+When scanning the software space, Confluent trades at a fair valuation.
+If you’re a fan of the business and management team, now is a good time to scoop up some shares.

-Wall Street analysts have a consensus one-year price target of $27.87 on the company (compared to the current share price of $23.40), implying they see 19.1% upside in buying Confluent in the short term.
+Wall Street analysts have a consensus one-year price target of $30.89 on the company (compared to the current share price of $30.48).